zhandos717/doc/en/components/action-button.md

 <a name="group"></a>
 ## Grouping

-If you need to organize logic with multiple `ActionButton`, where some of them should be hidden or displayed in a dropdown menu, use the `ActionGroup` component.
+If you need to organize logic with multiple `ActionButton`, with some of them needing to be hidden or displayed in a dropdown menu, use the `ActionGroup` component.

 ```php
 use MoonShine\UI\Components\ActionGroup;